patricksonnenberg/historical-letter-processor/README.md

 We have created simple unit tests that are found in unittests.py.
 There's also test_accuracy.py, which does a qualitative test of the transcripts.
 We hand-transcribed six transcripts and compared those to the OCR output, generating a similarity score.
 As the transcripts were personal, we have decided to not include them in this repository, but can share them upon request.

+If you wish to run either one of these tests, they would need to be run outside of the Docker file.

 ### Table of Contents

 templates folder - HTML file templates to generate the webpages